gchq/sleeper/docs/usage-guide.md

 ## Operations on data

-Data in Sleeper is held in a table.
+Data in Sleeper is held in tables.
 You can always add or remove Sleeper tables from an instance.
 See the [tables documentation](usage/tables.md) for how to define and edit a table.

 ### Ingest